Homology of the moduli spaces and mapping class groups of framed, r-Spin and Pin surfaces

 \subsection{Homological stability for framed and $r$-Spin surfaces}

 We will now describe how to use the above results to apply the main theorem of \cite{R-WResolution} to prove homological stability for framed and $r$-Spin surfaces.
 To do so we must necessarily use terminology introduced in \cite{R-WResolution}, but we restrict its use to the proof.
-To be concise we give a single statement for all $r$: the statement for $r=0$ is that for framed surfaces.
+Note that the statement for $r=0$ is that for framed surfaces.